mhulden/otverification/README.md

 ## Usage

-This scripts runs with [foma](http://foma.googlecode.com) or [xfst](http://www.fsmbook.com) (note that for xfst, some functionality in unavailable and lines containing "test functional" must be commented out).
+This scripts runs with [foma](http://foma.googlecode.com) or [xfst](http://www.fsmbook.com) (note that for xfst, some functionality in unavailable and lines containing "test identity" must be commented out).

 ```
 foma -l finnish-ot-verification.foma